Platinum-Saber/Infinite-Stack/Advanced SQL.md

 # 7. Best Practices and Considerations

-1. Always use prepared statements when dealing with user inputs to prevent SQL injection.
+1. **Always** use **prepared statements** when dealing with user inputs to prevent SQL injection.
-2. Be cautious with triggers, as they can lead to unintended consequences and performance issues.
+2. Be **cautious** with **triggers**, as they can lead to unintended consequences and performance issues.
 3. Use appropriate indexing strategies to optimize query performance.
 4. Regularly analyze and optimize your database schema and queries.
-5. Implement proper authorization and access control to ensure data security.
+5. Implement proper **authorization** and access control to ensure data security.
 6. Consider using stored procedures for complex operations that need to be reused.
-7. When working with large datasets, consider using partitioning and materialized views.
+7. When working with large datasets, consider using **partitioning** and materialized views.
-8. Use transactions to ensure data consistency, especially for multi-step operations.
+8. Use **transactions** to ensure data consistency, especially for multi-step operations.
 9. Regularly backup your database and test recovery procedures.
 10. Stay updated with the latest features and best practices of your specific database management system.